EDCD/EDDI/README.md

-# EDDI: The Elite Dangerous Data Interface VoiceAttack plugin
+# EDDI: The Elite Dangerous Data Interface

-Current version: 1.0.0
+Current version: 1.1.0

-EDDI is a VoiceAttack plugin that provides over 150 values related to a commander's status, ship and system to VoiceAttack scripts, creating the basis for providing a rich VoiceAttack experience.
-It is not in itself a complete VoiceAttack profile, similar to that provided by HCS and numerous personal contributors, but does give the tools to build new or augment existing profiles.
-The available values are as follows:
+EDDI is a VoiceAttack plugin that provides over 200 values related to a commander's status, ship and system to VoiceAttack scripts, creating the basis for providing a rich VoiceAttack experience.
+Although it provides a number of commands it is not in itself a complete VoiceAttack profile similar to those provided by HCS and numerous personal contributors, but does give the tools to build new or augment existing profiles.

+##Installing

+Download the EDDI ZIP file from [http://www.mcdee.net/elite/EDDI.zip](http://www.mcdee.net/elite/EDDI.zip) or compile it from the sources at [https://github.com/cmdrmcdonald/EliteDangerousDataProvider](https://github.com/cmdrmcdonald/EliteDangerousDataProvider).
+The files need to be installed in the 'Apps' directory within the VoiceAttack program directory (usually installed at c:\Program Files (x86)\VoiceAttack).
+The resultant directory structure, assuming the standard directories, should be c:\Program Files (x86)\VoiceAttack\Apps\EDDI.

+You must use the latest VoiceAttack beta for EDDI to operate correctly.
+At current this is version 1.5.8.16

+##Upgrading

+If you are upgrading from an earlier version of EDDI it is recommended that you remove the existing EDDI directory from within VoiceAttack's Apps directory before installing the new one.
+This ensures that there is a clean installation and reduces the chances of problems occurring.

+When upgrading EDDI you should overwrite all of the existing EDDI actions in VoiceAttack except any event handlers you have customised.

+##Configuring

+To configure EDDI run the 'configuration.exe' file in the plugin directory.
+This allows you to configure the various sources that EDDI uses to obtain data.

+You will also need to configure verbose net logs for Elite: Dangerous to ensure that you receive system change messages.
+You can do this using the tool at [https://forums.frontier.co.uk/showthread.php?t=116684](https://forums.frontier.co.uk/showthread.php?t=116684) or manually by finding the AppConfig.xml file in your Elite product installation and ensure that the network section of it looks like this:

+    <Network
+     Port="0"
+     upnpenabled="1"
+     LogFile="netLog"
+     DatestampLog="1"
+     VerboseLogging="1">

+You will also need to configure VoiceAttack itself.
+To do this you need to start VoiceAttack and import the 'EDDI-profile.vap' profile that is in the EDDI directory.
+You can either import the commands in to their own profile or an existing profile if you already have one.
+If you import the commands in to an existing profile you must edit the profile to ensure that '((EDDI: startup))' is executed when the profile is loaded.
+You must also ensure that 'Enable Plugins' is checked.

+Once all of this is complete you can restart VoiceAttack.
+To check that EDDI is working you can say "ship handover confirmed": EDDI should respond with information about your ship.

+##Available values

+EDDI makes a large number of values available to augment your existing scripts.
+The values are shown below, along with the type of the value listed in brackets and a brief description of what the value holds.

+If a value is not available it will be not set rather than empty.

 ###Commander values